Cognigy/Documentation/docs/en/docs/insights/dashboard-engagement.md

 ---
 # Engagement Dashboard

-The Engagement Dashboard is focused on customer actions in conversations.
-Data analytics of your Agent is visualized in the following charts:
+The Engagement Dashboard is focused on customer interactions in conversations.
+Engagement performance of your Agent is visualized in the following charts:

 - [Indicators](#indicators)
 - [Heat maps](#heat-maps)